HU-TI-DEV/TI-S4/software/vision_en_AI/OpenCV.md

 cv2.waitKey(0)  # Wait for a key press cv2.destroyAllWindows()  # Close the window
 ```

+Upload a picture of you choice, but make sure it is clear it is from YOU (if you do not want to be in the picture make a picture of a piece of paper with your student #).

-Implement a sobel filter in the y-direction.
+Implement a sobel filter in the y-direction on your picture.
 **Save the resulting image (you need to upload it to canvas)**.

 ### Sharpening filter
-Implement a 3x3 sharpening filter.
+Implement a 3x3 sharpening filter (see https://setosa.io/ev/image-kernels/).
 **Save the resulting image (you need to upload it to canvas)**.

 ### Gaussian blur

-use cv2.getGaussianKernel() to implement a 5 x 5 gaussian blur.
+use cv2.getGaussianKernel() to implement a **5 x 5** gaussian blur.
 **Save the resulting image (you need to upload it to canvas)**

 substract the previous result from the original image using something like: